 Toshiba's 13.3-inch Chromebook 2 is lighter (2.97 pounds) and more powerful (a 2.1GHz Core i3-5015U).
 But at $429 (about £299, AU$612), it's also much pricier than HP's offering —and that's even considering the cheaper $329 (about £230, AU$469) Celeron-powered model.

-The Chromebook 14 is more than fast enough for day-to-day tasks, but I noticed that it stuttered occasionally under heavy use.
+The Chromebook 14 is more than fast enough for day-to-day tasks, but we noticed that it stuttered occasionally under heavy use.
 Videos would drop frames, for instance, or scrolling would stutter a bit.
 With more casual web browsing usage, such stuttering was rare, so you shouldn't run into problems too often.

 Here's how the Chromebook 14 performed in our battery of web browser benchmarks: